New York City Passes Fair Workplace Ordinance on Fast Food and Retail Business

-This includes anytime a shift is cancelled because the employer receives threats to the employees or to their property.
+This includes any time a shift is canceled because the employer receives threats to the employees or to their property.

 Fire, flood, or natural disasters also provide the employer an exception to schedule changes as does a declared state of emergency.
 A state of emergency must be declared by the governor of New York State, the Mayor of New York City, or the President of the United States.

 Lastly, employers are allowed to make schedule changes if the employee requests time off in writing or if two employees agree to trade shifts.

 The 72 Hour Schedule Rule

 Employers must provide employees a final schedule at least 72 hours before the schedule begins.
 Employees must be individually notified.
 Employers can use a system like SwipeClock’s Employee Self Service Portal to notify employees electronically of the changes.